Latest posts by Ahmad Imran (see all)

 From inception of my vision to opening of the blog for public, it took me 3 months.
 And then hours and hours of design changes, tweaks and customisations.
 I feel that I over-spent my efforts and energies on the design bit and ignored the basics which was a wrong approach (content, email list and marketing etc.).

-There is always a time in blogger’s carrier that he/she realises the fact that content is the most important part of any type of blogging.
+There is always a time in every blogger’s carrier when he/she realises that content is the most important part of any type of blogging.
 This is the part that deserves the most time and effort.
 And then once, it is there, the marketing part kicks in.

 It is all about content + marketing at the end of the day.